LINSANITY03/MediAlertHub/README.md

 - **Data Service**
   - Manages PostgreSQL database (disease reports, user roles)
   - Ensures ACID compliance and indexing for fast lookups

+### 🔹 Extensibility
+The architecture is intentionally **extensible**.
+New services (e.g., ML forecasting, AI dashboards, mobile APIs) can be added as **separate micro-services** that plug into the ecosystem without changing the existing codebase.
+This keeps the system modular, easier to maintain, and deployable at scale.

+---

 ### Communication & Integration
 - Services communicate internally over REST/GraphQL.